Can you really finance an RV Park (or any other “business property”) with no money down?

-- SBA loan guidelines allow for a lot of flexibility when it comes either 100% financing and/or putting money down on a property and each lender has the same basic SBA rule book, but how each lender translates and interprets the rule book can make all the difference.
+- SBA loan guidelines allow for a lot of flexibility when it comes either 100% financing and/or putting little to no money down on a property and each lender has the same basic SBA rule book, but how each lender translates and interprets the rule book can make all the difference.
 (This is a good thing).

 100% Financing for RV Parks

 Due to a recent SBA rule change on August 1, 2023, you can now buy someone else’s business with no money down in 2 different ways:

 - As discussed above, if you are purchasing another business of the same type (exact same NAICS code) as one you already own, it is possible to buy an RV park with no money down.

 So, if you already own at least one successful, cash flowing RV Park for at least a year or more, then it is possible to finance an RV park (or campground) with no money down using the SBA 7a loan.
 It used to be that there were only a few SBA lenders who would consider this and most required that you had a lot of equity in your existing business, but more lenders are getting comfortable with the structure allowed by the new rule.

 - If the seller is willing to hold the required 10% down payment in the form of a seller note on “full standby” for 24 months then technically, you do not need to put any cash down.
 “Full Standby” means you are not supposed to make payments to the seller on the seller note for a specified period of time*

 * For this to be possible, a lender will have to get really comfortable with you as a buyer as well as the seller’s financials and tax returns, but it is possible.

 FYI: this new rule re: seller held debt on full standby applies to any kind of SBA-eligible business and it is a major change as it broadly expands the universe of potential lenders – so, not just for lenders financing campgrounds and RV parks – but for many types of transactions.